nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 At first you should check if your Request is valid.
 You can do this by calling the `POST /api/v2/Requests/Outgoing/Validate` route on the Sender Connector with the following body.
 For the one-time consent request we use the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem).
 Even though the `peer` property is optional, it is recommended to specify it whenever possible.
 This allows additional validation rules to execute.
-When you are sending a Request over Messages you always know your peer.
+When you are sending a Request via Messages you always know your peer.

 ```json
 {